ryansutc/react-drag-and-drop-examples/README.md

-A small set of drag and drop UX examples
+A small set of drag and drop UX examples based on the [react-dnd](https://github.com/react-dnd/react-dnd/) library.

 ### Summary

 The dnd kit is the most popular tool for drag and drop functionality.
-It provides a react library, [react-dnd](https://github.com/react-dnd/react-dnd/) for drag and drop.
+It provides a react library, [react-dnd](https://github.com/react-dnd/react-dnd/) for easy usage.
+However combining drag and drop with sorting in multiple containers is a bit tricky.

+Code exemplifies sortable multi container flow akin to their [storybook item here](https://master--5fc05e08a4a65d0021ae0bf2.chromatic.com/?path=/story/presets-sortable-multiple-containers--basic-setup).

 Concepts: